LLNL/Sina/python/docs/source/faq.rst

 Sina can handle many types of Record within one datastore.
 The most important consideration on deciding what to store together is how it'll be queried.
-If, for example, you generate both msub info and data from application executions, and you expect to need details from the msubs when handling the application data, it makes sense to store them in the same datastore.
+If, for example, you generate both ensemble info and data from application executions, and you expect to need details from the ensemble when handling the application data, it makes sense to store them in the same datastore.

 To contrast that, if you're doing two experiments that happen to use the same